Rainblock: Faster Transaction Processing in Public Blockchains

-\subsubsection{Speculative Pre-Execution by Clients}
+\subsection{Speculative Pre-Execution by Clients}

-One of the novel aspects of \sysname is how the clients operate.
-In Ethereum, miners perform IO for witness creation and verification.
-In contrast, only clients perform IO in \sysname (in the common case).
-Clients contact storage nodes, collect witnesses in the form of node bags, and submit transactions and node bags to the miners.
-Miners can then verify transactions without performing any IO, drastically increasing their performance.

-The client receives a transaction from the client.
-The client \emph{speculatively pre-executes} the transaction, reading values and witnesses from the storage nodes.
-The execution is speculative for two reasons.
-First, the miner does not trust the client.
-Second, the transaction might use the timestamp or block number of the block it appears in during execution.
-The miner will re-execute the transaction again to maintain correctness.

-The speculative pre-execution produces the witness node bags for accounts and keys read in the transaction.
-The client then sends the node bags along with the transactions to the miner.
-The miner tolerates incorrect or incomplete node bags, fetching node bags from the storage nodes as required.
+In \sysname, clients read all the witnesses required for executing a transaction from storage nodes.
+These transactions can be simple or can call smart contracts.
+Since smart contracts are Turing-complete, it is not known apriori what locations they will access. \sysname clients handle this by \emph{speculatively} pre-executing the smart contract to obtain the data that is read or modified by the smart contract.

-\vheading{Speculative Values}.
-When the transaction depends on an external value such as the block number or the timestamp, the client speculatively provides a value.
-We find that this is effective in obtaining the correct node bags from the storage nodes; in other words, the inaccuracy introduced by guessing such values does not significantly alter execution.
-For example, the CryptoKitties \texttt{mixGenes} function repeatedly references the current block number and its hash.
-Because these numbers are only used to generate randomness of \emph{written} values in the function, substituting inaccurate values does not affect the witnesses that are pre-fetched.
-For example, Figure~\ref{fig:mixgenes} shows an example of a function from the popular CryptoKitties contract that repeatedly references the current block number and its hash, where substituting inaccurate values does not affect the witnesses that are prefetched.
+\vheading{Speculative pre-execution}.
+Smart contracts can use the timestamp, or block number of the block in which they appear, during their execution at the miner.
+These values are not known yet during their pre-execution at the clients.
+As a result, clients speculatively return a guess while pre-executing the contract.
+Our analysis of Ethereum contracts shows that despite providing estimated values, clients still successfully prefetch the correct witnesses and node bags.
+For example, the CryptoKitties \texttt{mixGenes} function as shown in Figure~\ref{fig:mixgenes} repeatedly references the current block number and its hash.
+Since these numbers are only used to generate randomness of \emph{written} values in the function, substituting inaccurate values does not affect the witnesses that are pre-fetched.